Pure Water for the World

 The 490 students and 11 teachers at the CEB Francisco Morazán School, in Danli, Honduras have inadequate and unsafe bathroom facilities and no reliable access to clean, safe water.
 The lack of access to these most essential WASH tools and resources impacts students’ health and ability to learn, limiting school attendance, academic outcomes, and future opportunities.

-Funds donated by the Clarke Cares Foundation and other generous donors will provide:
+Funds donated by the Clarke Cares Foundation and other generous donors have provided:

 Trojes Home Project